Bluscrn/arch_install/README.md

 The size of your swap partition or swap file depends on what you want to do with your computer.
 If you want to be able to use the hibernate functionality, your swap partition or file should at least be the size of your system memory.
 When you hibernate your computer, Linux uses the swap to store the contents of your memory.
 If the swap isn't big enough, things will go badly.

-You can always be a rebel and run without swap, but don't be surprised when the OOM (Out of Memory) killer comes around the corner and running applications start disappearing (the enormous stuttering will be a dead giveaway that you're running out of memory when you don't have any swap space).
+You can always be a rebel and run without swap, but don't be surprised when OOM (Out of Memory) hits and running applications start disappearing (the enormous stuttering will be a dead giveaway that you're running out of memory when you don't have any swap space).

 #### File system types
 This guide uses [xfs](https://wiki.archlinux.org/index.php/XFS) for the root and home partitions.
 The ESP `/efi` partition _has_ to be FAT32.